aws/karpenter-provider-aws/designs/ami-minimum-age.md

 If no `amiSelectorTerms` are specified, the AMIs candidates are currently resolved querying the SSM Parameter Store for the recommended EKS AMI matching the `amiFamily`, and then querying the AWS EC2 API for the AMI details (by specific `image-id`s).

-One solution would be switching to a broader query, so, instead of querying for the recommended AMI, we query for all the AMIs matching the `amiFamily` and then filter out the images younger than `amiMinimumAge`.
+To implement this feature, we could switch to a broader query, so, instead of querying for the recommended AMI, we query for all the AMIs matching the `amiFamily` for the specified `eks` version, and then we filter out the images younger than `amiMinimumAge`.

 for example, AL2 family, amd64 architecture: